Patriarchs (Bible): Definition

 The patriarchs of the Bible, when narrowly defined, are Abraham, his son Isaac, and Isaac's son Jacob, also named Israel, the ancestor of the Israelites.
 These three figures are referred to collectively as the patriarchs, and the period in which they lived is known as the patriarchal age.
 They play significant roles in Hebrew scripture during and following their lifetimes.
 They are used as a significant marker by God in revelations and promises, and continue to play important roles in the Abrahamic faiths.
 Judaism, Christianity and Islam hold that the patriarchs, along with their primary wives, known as the matriarchs – Sarah (wife of Abraham), Rebekah (wife of Isaac) and Leah (one of the wives of Jacob) – are entombed at the Cave of Machpelah in Hebron, a site held holy by the three religions.
 Rachel is said to be buried separately at what is known as Rachel's Tomb, near Bethlehem, at the site where she is believed to have died in childbirth.
+In some context, patriarchs could also refer to the Twelve sons of Jacob, as in the Testament of the Twelve Patriarchs.

 More widely, the term patriarchs can be used to refer to the twenty male ancestor-figures between Adam and Abraham.
 The first ten of these are called the antediluvian patriarchs, because they came before the Flood.